rock-core/vscode-rock/README.md

 be valid after you configured the package, so you should build the package at least once, even if the build fails.

+**Important** it is not recommended to put the generated *`c_cpp_properties.json` file in version control, as it gets re-generated by the Rock extension.
+Ideally add it to your package's `.gitignore` file.

 ## Launch Support

 In order to use VSCode's debugging capabilities, this extension provides help writing launch entries that integrate well within Rock's development workflow.
 The following subsections will detail this support on a per-package basis.

+This support allow the launch entries to be generic, so that they can be checked in version control and shared with other developers.

 The extension provides a `rock - Add launch config` command to easily create new launch entries, providing things such as executable selection (for C++